yashmane/ppro-task/README.md

 kubectl get po
 ```

-- Use the following commands for HTTP resquest.
+- Use the following commands for HTTP request.
 ```sh
 minikube service ppro-task-helloworld --url (Leave the terminal as it is).
 Open http://127.0.0.1:<nodeport>/(nodeport is mentioned in the output of above coommand) in browser.